salihcantekin/Space/docs/ProjectDoc.en.md

 - Local development:
   - Debug builds use a local version like `0.0.0-local` to avoid colliding with published packages.

+## 14. Multi-Project Setup Reference
+See `MultiProjectSetup.md` for detailed migration & configuration guidance for the new root aggregator model.

 ## License
 MIT